tlack/popup-chat/README.md

 identified public place.
 This is just an idea so far.
 I'm waiting to receive more ESP8266s before I can test out the idea more thoroughly.

+You must design not just the experience of using your product (art piece or whatever it ends up being), but also the way it interacts with the environment around it.
+Please think carefully before starting.

 ### Bill of Materials

 You don't need any outbound internet connectivity, so that's a nice time saver.